Let’s be honest!

 What is Merit Shop Philosophy vs. Union?

 Be aware that each apprenticeship follows either an open or closed shop philosophy.

 Merit Shop is a relatively new term that expresses a philosophy that awards work to the most qualified and lowest bidder regardless of labor affiliation.
 It encourages open competition and a free-enterprise approach based on merit.

-You may have heard the term, Open Shop, which is another word for Merit Shop.
-Merit Shop=Open Shop=Non-union
+You may have heard the term, Open Shop, which is another term for Merit Shop.
+Merit Shop = Open Shop = Non-union.

 Anyone in the industry should be evaluated, judged, awarded, and rewarded based on his or her merit.
 Owners should be able to select the most economical and best bidder regardless of that bidder’s status.Associated Builders and Contractors

 A Union Shop is divided into two types: Pre-entry closed shop and post-entry closed shop.

 Pre-entry closed shop is simply called closed shop.
-It means that an employer will only hire union members and the employees must remain in the union.
+It means than an employer will only hire union members and those employees must remain in the union.